Dark Ages in Patras 2018

 Not that this was apparently needed, as the Loyalist Ghilmen, having first gargled copious amounts of Retsina, smashed through the enemy resistance and blew a 50% sized hole in what had already been a clearly undergunned screening Greeknavid cavalry wing.

-Inspired by the spirit of Demis Roussos' tzaziki-smeared missing eye, things were getting as squeaky as Halloumi as both sides crept towards a break of their army - in particular the centre was now a scene of carnage with barely a base left on either side as the two lines wiped each other out.
+As if reading the runes at the altar of Nana Mouskouri's tzaziki-smeared brand new motorway, things were getting as squeaky as Halloumi as both sides crept towards a break of their army - in particular the centre was now a scene of carnage with barely a base left on either side as the two lines wiped each other out.
 Panos' Rebel Greeknavids had enjoyed the better of the exchange for sure, but their losses had left their once-coherent formation severely broken up and largely incapable of doing much more without a serious pause for reorganisation.
 At least the depleted Loyalists had a single block of troops left in play. |

 Klattering Kalamari!
 The rest of the Loyalist cavalry, having started on the right were now being thrown piecemeal into shoring up the Loyalist left as Panos' Rebel Greeknavids advanced towards the Loyalist baggage.